 In addition to designated wildlife corridors, there are also three designated spring wildlife protection closure areas in BVWPP.
 These are in Wind Valley, Pigeon Mountain, and The Centennial Trail, which are closed each year to protect wintering ground for sheep and elk (that’s a deer in the Pigeon closure space to the right; Wind Ridge’s closure space is in the background).

 Access to these areas is closed December 1st to June 15th every year, and when closed, no one is allowed in those areas, similar to a wildlife corridor.
 But unlike a wildlife corridor, during a closure window all the trails close (even the designated ones, such as the Centennial Trail) and people are not allowed in the area at all, even on official trails.
 An unofficial mountain bike trail on Pigeon Mountain was decommissioned in part because it was in the seasonal wildlife closure area.
 These are also the only designated wildlife protection closures in Kananaskis with such seasonal restrictions – though Highway 40 has a wildlife space through the Highwood Pass, but that’s for a different page.
 The Management Plan originally proposed 9 of these in BVWPP.

-AND there’s an seasonal winter closure on the G8 Trail, too.
-This is signposted, but not covered by Ministerial Order and not in a designated corridor.
+AND there’s an seasonal winter closure on the G8 Trail, too (which kicks off from BVWPP but immediately leaves it).
+This trail is on Public Land abutting the park, and the closure is signposted.
+But it is not covered by Ministerial Order and not in a designated corridor.

 What hiking trails are in BVWPP?